 Nigella seeds are almost always added to kileche, Iraq’s national cookies.
 The unique flavor they add to these delicious cookies is hard to describe unless you’ve tried them yourself.
 Assyrians traditionally bake these cookies for major holidays like Christmas and Easter, and Muslims enjoy them on holidays like Eid al-Adha and Ramadan.
 We also sometimes use nigella seeds in another kind of pastry called kadeh.

-If you're a fan of Indian food you've almost certainly had naan bread, which is traditionally served with nigella seeds on top, or mixed into the dough itself.
+If you're a fan of Indian food you've almost certainly had naan bread, which is traditionally served with nigella seeds on top, or mixed into the dough itself like in this Lahm bi Ajeen recipe.
 Egyptians often use it in dukkah, a spice mix used for adding extra flavor to various dishes.

 ❓Best Nigella Seed Substitutes?